 Students must have one of the following: 1) English 12 "67%" (C+) or equivalent (refer to BCIT's Admission page); or 2) COMM 0015 score of 70 or better.

 This BLENDED course uses online learning approaches combined with five in-class sessions.
-NOTE: You must be able to attend the five in-person classes at the Downtown campus on these dates as scheduled: Wednesday, May 7 and 14, June 4 and 25, and July 23; no exceptions.
+REQUIREMENT: You must be able to attend the five in-person classes at the Burnaby campus on these dates as scheduled: Wednesdays, September 10 and 17, October 8 and 29, and November 26; no exceptions.
 The remaining classes are online classes, but they are NOT self-paced: you will have exercises, discussions, team work, and readings to complete each week as scheduled (although you do not have to be online at a particular time of day).
 Weekly participation, whether online or in-person, is essential to succeed in this course.
 For the online classes, you must have an e-mail address, internet access, and access to a computer capable of downloading documents and visiting websites.
 BCIT's online learning environment "D2L" also has browser requirements.

 Upon successful completion of this course, the student will be able to:

 Use management strategies to organize and categorize information.

 Use graphics in different types of technical documentation.